Handling Buttons and Links

 Editing the URL

 One way to go to another page is by clicking on a link.
-But most browsers also allow you to type into the address bar to visit a new URL, if you happen to know the URL off-hand.
+But most browsers also allow you to type into the address bar to visit a new URL, if you happen to know the URL.

-Take a moment to notice the complex ritual of typing in an address:
+Take a moment to notice the complex ritual of typing in an address (see Figure 2):

 These steps suggest that the browser stores the contents of the address bar separately from the url field, and also that there’s some state to say whether you’re currently typing into the address bar.
 Let’s call the contents address_bar and the state focus: